Client: Western Bulk Chartering AS

 “With a transition like this–particularly if you are replacing a system–it feels like replacing the spine of the company.
 You have to be careful and make sure to involve senior management early in the process,” says Husby.
 “My advice is to make time for all the steps, beginning with difficult discussions about changing some long-established processes.
 You need to be both ambitious in your goals and very systematic in your implementation.”

-Western Bulk Migrates to the Veslink IMOS Platform
+Western Bulk Migrates to the Veson IMOS Platform

-In April of 2018, Western Bulk extended its relationship with Veson Nautical by migrating to the Veslink IMOS Platform.
-Western Bulk made the decision to implement the Veslink IMOS Platform as part of its ongoing digital transformation initiative.
+In April of 2018, Western Bulk extended its relationship with Veson Nautical by migrating to the Veson IMOS Platform.
+Western Bulk made the decision to implement the Veson IMOS Platform as part of its ongoing digital transformation initiative.

 According to Martin Hjelle, Head of Technology & Digital Strategy at Western Bulk, “We are a global company, and one of our reasons for moving to the new Platform was to improve speed and performance at our offices around the world.
 We also wanted to give our employees better mobility and the freedom to work from any device simply using their browser.”